-Guide 📖: 15 Tips for writing 15Five check-ins
+Guide 📖: 15 Tips for writing Check-ins

-Best practices for filling out your 15Five check-in
+Best practices for filling out your Check-in

-- Mention big issues: Don't let issues fester- use your check-in to discuss them with your manager early and offer solutions!
+- Mention big issues: Don't let issues fester- use your Check-in to discuss them with your manager early and offer solutions!
 If you have an idea that could help increase efficiency, or a suggestion for a process change- now is the time to bring it up.
 Leadership can't help you if they don't know a problem exists.

 - Collaborate with your team: @mentions are a great way to bring your coworkers into the conversation.
-If a question pops up while you're filling up your 15Five check-in that you think a colleague might know the answer to, or if you worked on a project with a team member and you want to acknowledge their help, @mention them and they'll receive a notification.
+If a question pops up while you're filling up your Check-in that you think a colleague might know the answer to, or if you worked on a project with a team member and you want to acknowledge their help, @mention them and they'll receive a notification.